zac-garby/siphon/README.md

 # Returns the content of the first post posted by an admin
 posts[user~/^admin-/][0].content

-# Returns all posts sorted by number of likes
-posts.sorted(self.likes)
 ```

 Data can be modified in a similar way.